Fed's Bullard: U.S. rate cuts "a possibility" if coronavirus intensifies, not base case

 By Howard Schneider

+But "data suggest we are able to have a public health response globally that will bring the virus under control...The market pricing will reverse at that point...I am willing to react if that situation gets worse and there looks like there will be a major effect on the U.S. economy, and I think it would be an effective response.
+But we would have to get to that juncture."

+Asked about the possibility of an emergency meeting to cut rates he noted the situation "could turn around very quickly" if the virus is controlled.

-But he said the base case is for the Fed to remain on hold as the virus runs its course and proves only a temporary disruption to the world economy, with the economic impact centered in China.
+As it stands, Bullard said he expects the virus to run its course with only a temporary disruption to the world economy, and an economic impact centered in China.

-Economic impacts elsewhere "will likely be on a smaller scale," he said.

-Bullard does not vote on the Fed's interest rate policy panel this year, but outlined in detail how he views the set of risks that have driven global equity markets into a broad selloff.
+Bullard does not vote on the Fed's interest rate policy panel this year, but his comments were the most detailed yet by a Fed policymaker about the set of risks that have driven global equity markets into a broad selloff.

-His prepared speech to the local chamber of commerce here included a table noting that the coronaries mortality rate was well below that of the seasonal influenza outbreaks that kill hundreds of thousands worldwide each year.
-By comparison a few thousand deaths so far have been recorded from what health officials call COVID-19.
+His prepared speech here included a table noting that the coronavirus mortality rate was well below that of the seasonal influenza outbreaks that kill hundreds of thousands worldwide each year.
+By comparison only a few thousand deaths so far have been recorded from what health officials call COVID-19.

 As it currently stands the Fed "is in a good position because of previous policy rate cuts designed to ensure the economy against adverse shocks," he said, referring to the central bank's three rate cuts last year and even sharper pivot away from what were expected at the start of 2019 to be continued rate increases.